ossec/ossec-docs/docs/syntax/ossec_config.rules.rst

         If no decoders are spcified in ossec.conf the lagacy etc/decoder.xml and etc/local_decoder.xml are loaded

-    **Allowes:** Path and file name of decoder to load example: rules/decoder/decoder.xml
+    **Allowed:** Path and file name of decoder to load example: rules/decoder/decoder.xml

 .. object:: decoder_dir